scarial/requirements/mysql.md

 ## InnoDB

-1. Connect to right database in mysql
+1. Connect to the right database in mysql

 2. Execute commands
 ```